Westminster Christian Academy (Georgia): Athletics

 The school claims that nearly 80% of the student body participates in an officially sanctioned sport.

 The school previously had a football team, but cut it because of budget.
 WCA brought back football to the school during the 2022-2023 school year.
+One of the most successful athletic programs at WCA, the men's soccer team won state championship titles in 2018 and 2023 and has won back to back region victories for the past eight years.